bUnit-dev/bUnit/docs/site/docs/test-doubles/faking-auth.md

 # Faking Authentication and Authorization

-bUnit comes with test specific implementation of Blazor's authentication and authorization types which make it easy to test components that use Blazor's `<AuthorizeView>`, `<CascadingAuthenticationState>` and `<AuthorizeRouteView>` components, as well as the `AuthenticationStateProvider` type.
+bUnit comes with test-specific implementations of Blazor's authentication and authorization types, which make it easy to test components that use Blazor's `<AuthorizeView>`, `<CascadingAuthenticationState>` and `<AuthorizeRouteView>` components, as well as the `AuthenticationStateProvider` type.

 The test implementation of Blazor's authentication and authorization can be put into the following states: